Misioslav/expressvpn/README.md

     ports: # ports from which container that uses expressvpn connection will be available in local network
       - 80:80 # example
     environment:
-      - WHITELIST_DNS=192.168.1.1,1.1.1.1,8.8.8.8  # Comma seperated list of dns servers you wish to use and whitelist via iptables
+      - WHITELIST_DNS=192.168.1.1,1.1.1.1,8.8.8.8  # optional - Comma seperated list of dns servers you wish to use and whitelist via iptables
       - CODE=code # Activation Code from ExpressVPN https://www.expressvpn.com/support/troubleshooting/find-activation-code/
       - SERVER=smart # By default container will connect to smart location, list of available locations you can find below
       - DDNS=yourDdnsDomain # optional